 You should evaluate both faces of cabinet-grade plywood before selecting it.
 The plywood’s reverse side won’t be seen in some contexts, such as the outer shell of a dresser.

-The reverse side is always visible on other projects, like kitchen cabinet doors.
+However, the reverse side is always visible on other projects, like kitchen cabinet doors.
 This means that the plywood grade may need to be greater than usual, even though kitchen cupboards aren’t in the same league as exquisite furniture.

 Is Buying Cabinet-Graded Plywood Worth it?